-Before you jump into to the 14 Habits, I want to ask you: Why do you want to be a more effective leader?
+Before you jump into the 14 Habits, I want to ask you: Why do you want to be a more effective leader?

-Your answer will be very personal to you, but I will tell you this: the best leaders have an answer.
+Your answer will be very personal to you.
+But I will tell you this: the best leaders have an answer.

 So, what are these secret habits then?